 Drastic change in just a few days, wasn’t it?

-Lest we think that we couldn’t turn our backs on Jesus as quickly, look at the Mass attendance on Palm or Easter Sunday compared with the numbers on a typical weekend Mass—even the week after Easter.
-Usually there’s a noticeable decline.
-Maybe it’s not as direct of a rejection as the crowds in Jerusalem, but it can be an ever-so-subtle denunciation that takes the shape of indifference.
+Lest we think that we couldn’t turn our backs on Jesus as quickly, look at what was the usual Mass attendance on Palm or Easter Sunday compared with the numbers on a typical weekend Mass—even the next week after Easter.
+Usually there was a noticeable decline.
+Maybe it’s not as direct of a rejection as the crowds in Jerusalem, but it can be an ever-so-subtle denunciation that takes the shape of indifference or apathy.

-Sometimes we might see as dramatic a change from the pews to the parking lot.
+Sometimes we might even see as dramatic a change from the pews to the parking lot.

 As Lent draws to a close, I invite you to participate in the Holy Week Masses and Liturgies that help us to focus on the Passion, Death and Resurrection of Jesus.